-Subsidized housing — which includes public housing — helps people with low incomes rent apartments they can afford.
-In most cases, they pay no more than 30 percent of their household's monthly income for rent and utilities.
+Subsidized housing helps people with low incomes rent housing they can afford.
+In most cases they pay no more than 30 percent of their income for rent and utilities.

-KCHA owns and manages nearly all of this type of housing.
-It includes more than 60 properties, many of which offer on-site social services.
-You can find these apartments all over the county, except in the city limits of Seattle and Renton.
+KCHA owns and manages nearly all of this housing.
+It includes more than 80 properties, many of which have on-site social services.
+They do not take Section 8 vouchers.

 If you already rent housing from KCHA, visit the Residents section of this site.